Freezer burn

 Even well-sealed food will eventually get freezer burn.
 The longer food sits frozen, the more moisture migrates.
 Most frozen foods hold up for 3-6 months.
 After that, quality drops even with proper packaging.

-Factor Impact Solution
+| Factor | Impact | Solution |

-Air exposure High, primary cause Airtight containers, vacuum seal, press out air
+| Air exposure | High, primary cause | Airtight containers, vacuum seal, press out air |

-Temperature swings Medium, accelerates moisture loss Minimize door openings, keep freezer full
+| Temperature swings | Medium, accelerates moisture loss | Minimize door openings, keep freezer full |

-Time Low initially, cumulative Use within 3-6 months, label with dates
+| Time | Low initially, cumulative | Use within 3-6 months, label with dates |

 Is freezer-burned food safe to eat?

 Yes.
 Freezer burn is a quality problem, not a safety one.
 The USDA confirms that freezer-burned food is safe to eat.
-Nothing dangerous has happened to it — the affected areas have just dried out.
+Nothing dangerous has happened to it.
+The affected areas have just dried out.

-How to fix freezer-burned food
+How do you fix freezer-burned food?

 You can't undo the dehydration, but you can work around it.
-Here's how to fix freezer burn depending on the situation:

 What does freezer burn look like on different foods?

-How to prevent freezer burn
+How do you prevent freezer burn?

 It mostly comes down to keeping air away from the food.